emyxiv/Dresser/README.md

 ⚠️ This plugin may be resources hungry as it attempts to recreate original item's slots style visuals.

+ℹ️ Refactor needed: The project was made by sticking concepts and code bits together witout preparing a good architecture.
+Sorry about that.

 ### Planned features

 1. current gear window